-By Jesse Stanich, Student
+By Jesse Stanich, Lawyer

 One might imagine the more established a legal principle is, the more likely the rules of application are understood.
 Yet, the opposite is true of good faith.
 Even more confusing is how a general organizing principle, such as good faith, affects discretionary clauses in contracts.